When you identify and analyze your audience, you can tailor your value proposition and offerings to meet their specific needs and preferences.

 Once a business recognizes its potential customers, it can make items that match their liking.

-A sports apparel company, for example, might conduct a research survey for its target market to discover the latest ways to sell.
+A sports apparel company, for example, might conduct a research survey for its target market.

 If the company discovers that customers want apparel with particular patterns, it can develop goods to meet this market need.